email2ify/friends/README.md

 # Friends WildLife

-* This is a platform for local nature reserves, where lovers of Africa Wildlife meet to air their views and opinoin about the wildlife conservation, and also to know more about the African wild animals and the country where it can be found.
-User can also contribute in their own way by sharing photos and to comment about their experince in the wild life of Africa.
+* This is a platform for local nature reserves, where lovers of Africa Wildlife meet to air their views and opinoins about the wildlife conservation, and also to know more about African wild animals and countries where it can be found.
+User can also contribute in their own way by sharing photos and comment about their experince in the wild life of Africa.

 ![frontview1](https://github.com/email2ify/Projecttest-API/assets/110549305/df44359a-fcba-4bf8-b272-fb3955eef5aa)